MarvinNL046/dutchseedsupply/docs/admin-panel-rebuild.md

 ### 1. Middleware Changes

 The middleware.ts file was updated to:
-- Set DEBUG_MODE to true to bypass authentication checks
+- Set DEBUG_MODE to only be enabled in development environment
 - Simplify the admin authentication logic
 - Remove hardcoded admin emails

 ### 2. Server-Side Authentication Changes

 The utils/supabase/server.ts file was updated to:
-- Set DEBUG_MODE to true to bypass authentication checks
+- Set DEBUG_MODE to only be enabled in development environment
 - Simplify the checkAdminAuth function
 - Remove hardcoded admin emails